NuclearGeekETH/chatGPT-web-ui/README.md

 ## Common Steps

   - Choose a GPT model, enter a system message or select one from the provided examples, and start chatting with the chatbot.

+  - For web and news search using bing, just use simple search terms like you would in a search engine.

 Note: The instructions for macOS assume that the Gradio app and any other necessary software can be started with a script similar to `startup_chat.bat` for Windows or a direct command like `python3 chat_interface.py`.
 If the original setup requires additional steps not covered here (like setting up a virtual environment, installing dependencies, or other preparatory steps specific to the application), you would need to follow those steps accordingly.